ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 - Facility to hide individual sticky notes (with audit trail), so they're not shown in HTML (+ PDF) and XML views.
 See e-mail RNC/JK/RE, 2018-10-12.

-- Superuser facility to list all users' e-mail addresses or provide ``mailto:`` URL.

 - Test the HL7 backend.
 Think re HL7 implementation carefully; see ``hl7_design.txt``.
 Also: ensure we can efficiently distinguish between